Monetization is available as an add-on to Apigee Edge Enterprise plans only. See Apigee Edge pricing and features.

 Your API products and packages are scoped to your organization, the top-level container for all the objects (including APIs and developers) defined in your Edge account.

 The Edge configuration team does the initial setup of monetization for your organization.
 After the configuration team creates the initial configuration, there are a number of things you need to do to further set up and use monetization.
-Learn what the configuration team sets up and what further steps you need to take in Set up monetization.
+Learn what the configuration team sets up and what further steps you need to take in Steps to set up monetization.

 Help or comments?